uktrade/djangosaml2/docs/source/contents/setup.rst

   SAML_SESSION_COOKIE_NAME = 'saml_session'

+Remember that in your browser "SameSite=None" attribute MUST also have the "Secure" attribute, which is required in order to use "SameSite=None".

+  SESSION_COOKIE_SECURE = True

 ..
 Note::

   djangosaml2 will attempt to set the ``SameSite`` attribute of the SAML session cookie to ``None`` so that it can be